algolia/autocomplete/packages/website/docs/getAlgoliaHits.md

 id: getAlgoliaHits
 ---

-Retrieves and merges Algolia hits from one or multiple indices.
+Retrieves Algolia hits from multiple indices into arrays of records.

 ## Example